greedythib/cme241-thibaudb/README.md

 # README file for CME 241 (Winter quarter 2020)

-_Each week, I release a version in order to track the progress of my work._
+_Each week, I release a new version in order to track the progress of my work._

 ## Lectures

-The _pdf_ files are meant to be a summary of the most important notions studied in lectures.
+The _pdf_ files are meant to be a summary of the most important notions studied during lectures.

-* `lecture_1.pdf` sums up  the notions of Markov Chains, Value State Function and Optimal Policies studient during lecture 1.
+* `lecture_1.pdf` sums up  the notions of Markov Chains, Value State Function and Optimal Policies studied during lecture 1.

 ## Type of data